Neel3/Fantasy-Football/README.md

 1) Import the html file
 2) Filter the data
 3) Sort the data
-4) Output the data into the excel file
+4) Output the data into the excel file (it outputs the data into a total sheet containing data from every week, and it also creates a new sheet in the workbook to output the data just for that week)

 Pictures are shown below.
 I set up the excel sheet to automatically calculate the rest of the stats.
 The data is then imported into Tableau, where I use it for data analysis.
 This league is private, so I cannot directly access the site using JSoup.
 My next goal is to learn how to create a program with log in credentials in order to directly get the data from the site.